brainvisa/casa-distro/doc/source/index.rst

 ``brainvisa`` could be replaced by any other command (``anatomist``, ``AimsSomething``, ``morphologist``) with parameters.

 Note that graphical software need to run the containers with a graphical "bridge": a X server has to be running on the host system, and OpenGL may or may not work.
 The option ``gui=yes`` of casa_distro tries to handle common cases (at least on Linux hosts), possibly using Nvidia proprietary OpenGL implementation and drivers from the host system.
+Note that the option ``gui=yes`` is now the default, thus it is not needed.

+For OpenGL rendering problems may differ between docker and singularity.
+We tried to handle some of them in the options passed to containers by casa_distro with gui active, but some additional options / tweaking may be helpful.
+See the :ref:`OpenGL troubleshooting <opengl_troubleshooting>` section for details.

 .. warning:: BUT...